spinalcordmri/spinalcordmri.github.io/README.md

 ./discourse-setup
 Hostname      : forum.spinalcordmri.org
-Email         : [initial administrator's email address] SMTP address  : [press Enter]
+Email         : [initial administrator's email address] SMTP address  : forum.spinalcordmri.org
-SMTP port     : [press Enter]
+SMTP port     : 587
-SMTP username : [press Enter]
+SMTP username : forum
-SMTP password : [press Enter]
+SMTP password : xxxxxxxxxxxxxxxxxxxxxxx
 Let's Encrypt : [press Enter]
 ~~~

-Note that this skips SMTP (email).
-We run a mail server on the same machine as Discourse, so there is a circular dependency that we need to side-step: the mail server relies on Discourse to generate a SSL certificate, but Discourse needs a mail server to operate.

-Other ways to side-step this:
-1. Run letsencrypt ourselves, outside of the Discourse container; make sure that works and then say "No" to the Let's Encrypt prompt.
-1. Run a second letsencrypt account for the same domain outside of the Discourse container?
-1. Run the mail server on a separate server e.g. `mail.spinalcordmri.org` with its own independent subdomain and certificates.
+5. Test: make a post on the forum, and have someone else reply to it.
+Watch the mail log (`journalctl -u -f opensmtpd`!) and check if you receive the notification in your inbox.

 ----